 Students who go on a food and beverage internship to locations that require an RSA exam should be prepared to pay the cost.
 Such locations are generally those located within Australia.
 Approximate cost A$60 - 100.

-Entertainment (cinema, recreation etc)
+Entertainment (cinema, bowling, streaming services etc)

-Personal items (toothpaste, shampoo, washing detergent etc)
+Personal items (toothpaste, shampoo, washing detergent, etc)

 ICHM students are issued with a student identification card which entitles them to full student discount in South Australia, providing significant discounts on public transport, cinema tickets and more.